xaoccc/SocialMedia/README.md

-# DjangoRestReactGoogleAuth
+# Social Media
 A social network with, called KYP (Keep Yourself Positive)

 1. Main features:
+    - Standard authentication and authorization.
-    - Authentication and authorization, also with google
+    - Authentication and authorization with google.
-    - Write, edit and delete comments and replies
+    - Write, edit and delete comments and replies.
-    - Like the comments and the replies
+    - Like the comments and the replies.
-    - View and edit the profile info (todo)
+    - View and edit the profile info.

 2. Install
     Assuming you have Python, Node.js, PostgreSQL, some IDE, working with both Python and JavaScript(for example VS Code) and a database client, like PGadmin.
     1.1.
 Backend
     - Run new terminal in the main dir AND
     - Create new virtual environment: `py -m venv venv`
-    - Activate the backend environment: `venv\Scripts\activate`
+    - Activate the backend environment: `./venv/Scripts/activate`
     - Install dependencies: `pip install -r requirements.txt`
-    - OR install manually each dependence from requirements.txt into your current virtual environment
+    - OR install manually each dependence from requirements.txt into your current virtual environment(not recommended)

     1.2.
 Front-End
     - Run new terminal in the frontend dir